RAID may refer to any of the following:

 Duplication of data from one disk drive to another.

-Duplicates the disk drive as well as the disk controller.
+Duplicates the disk drive and the disk controller.

 Data is cached in cache memory and writes to the hard drive as the disk drive becomes available.